zanderdk/Minecraft-writeup/README.md

 ![gdb output 7](imgs/gdb_out7.png)

 Now lets try and single step the next line.
-Now what we see is it will make the forward pointer of our next inline chunk on the unsortedbin point back in to libc's unsortedbin in an attempt to complete the loop.
+Now what we see is libc will make the forward pointer of our next inline chunk on the unsortedbin, point back in to libc's unsortedbin.
+This is done in an attempt to complete the loop for forward pointers.
 This is super advantages for us as we now have a libc pointer stored in our `mem[0]`.

 ![gdb output 8](imgs/gdb_out8.png)